 Fintech companies traditionally see large drop-offs during this step of the sales funnel.
 Issues like submission, network and/or channel hurdles plague completion rates.

-Using WhatsApp Chatbot, you can formalize document submission on the easiest platform known to man.
+Using a chatbot for WhatsApp Business, you can formalise document submission on the easiest platform known to man.

 WhatsApp customers send each other images, videos, and documents every day.
 It’s an easy, automatic process that puts customers in a position to succeed.

-Remind customers about upcoming bills and payments by sending them notifications.
+Remind customers about upcoming bills and payments by sending them notifications with WhatsApp Message Templates.

-In the following example, we see PayQuick FinTech WhatsApp Chatbot’s reminding Kevin about a pending electricity bill.
+In the following example, we see PayQuick FinTech WhatsApp Chatbot reminding Kevin about a pending electricity bill.
 Thereby encouraging him to clear it using the PayQuick app.

 Traditionally, WhatsApp sees a delivery rate of 100% and an open rate of 97%.
 This ensures both engagement and awareness.
 Thus, providing the famously efficiency-focused fintech firms with more bang for their buck.